FearGoidte/feargoidte.github.io/source/articles/2016-02-19-weigh-anchor.xhtml.markdown

 #### E-mail

-Immediately followed by an envelope icon which is in no way anachronistic to someone like me who insists on “e-mail”.
+Immediately followed by an envelope icon which is in no way anachronistic to someone like me who insists on “*e-mail*”.

 #### Downloadable resources